tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/域名服务/NS 接入_intl_en.md

-With the [NS connection](https://intl.cloud.tencent.com/document/product/1145/45967#NS) method, you can modify the NS to transfer your site's DNS resolution permission to EdgeOne.
+With the NS connection method, you can modify the NS to transfer your site's DNS resolution permission to EdgeOne.
 This quickly enables the EdgeOne security/acceleration services while implementing a stable and professional DNS service.
->?The EdgeOne console is now only available to beta users.
-[Contact us](https://intl.cloud.tencent.com/contact-us) to join the beta.

 ## NS Record[](id:record)
 EdgeOne DNS supports the smart DNS service for various record types to intelligently return the optimal split zone based on end users' geographical locations and ISPs.